PrefectHQ/prefect/docs/guides/upgrade-guide-agents-to-workers.md

     run-infrastructure blocks --> [typed work pool](/concepts/work-pools/#worker-types)

-    Infra config is now set on the typed work pool.
+    Default infra config is now set on the typed work pool, and can be overwritten by both individual deployments or individual runs.

 4. **Managing multiple deployments:**